geopy/geopy/CONTRIBUTING.md

 remain secret, so if you need to test a code which requires them, you should obtain your own valid credentials.

-Tests in CI from forks and PRs run in `test-local` mode only, i.e. no network requests are performed.
+Tests in CI from forks and PRs run in `test-local` mode only, i.e., no network requests are performed.
 Full test suite with network requests is run only for pushes to branches by maintainers.
 This helps to reduce load on the geocoding services and save some quotas associated with the credentials used by geopy.
 It means that PR builds won't actually test network requests.
 Code changing a geocoder should be tested locally.
-But it's acceptable to not test such code if obtaining the required credentials seems problematic: just leave a note so the maintainers would be aware that the code hasn't been tested.
+But it's acceptable not to test such code if obtaining the required credentials seems problematic: just leave a note so the maintainers are aware that the code hasn't been tested.

 You may wonder: why not commit captured data and run mocked tests?
 Because there are copyright constraints on the data returned by services.
-Another reason is that this data goes obsolete quite fast, and maintaining it is cumbersome.
+Another reason is that this data becomes obsolete quite fast, and maintaining it is cumbersome.

-To ease local testing the credentials can be stored in a json format in a file called `.test_keys` located at the root of the project instead of env variables.
+To ease local testing, the credentials can be stored in a json format in a file called `.test_keys` located at the root of the project instead of env variables.